YipengHu/region-correspondence/README.md

 # region-correspondence

-This repository implements methods to obtain dense correspondence from region correspondence, a higher-level correspondence represented by multiple, paired (corresponding) region of interest (ROI) masks.
+This repository implements methods to obtain dense correspondence from region correspondence.
+Region correspondence is a higher-level correspondence represented by multiple, paired (corresponding) region of interest (ROI) masks.
+3D and 2D ROIs are supported.

 ```python